mbernal-git/mbernal-git/README.md

 Feedback app (private repository)

 The purpose of this project is to develop a simple distributed system to collect client feedback after their appointment.
-This app targets Samsumg Tablet A8 in both landscape or portrait screen.
+This app targets Samsung Tablet A8 in both landscape or portrait screen.
 I am using agile delivery with Jira as my prefered software development tools.
 The code base is in a private repository hosted in BitBucket.
 I will be happy to share you my code for hiring pourposes.

 ![v.1.0.0](emma-feedback1024_1.jpg)